Roasted Vegetable Lasagna

 32 oz high quality jarred marinara (such as Rao’s)

-Meanwhile, place the lasagna noodles in a large bowl or baking dish.
+Meanwhile, place the lasagna noodles in a large baking dish.
 Pour very hot water over the top of them to submerge (I heat it in a kettle until almost boiling).
 Allow the noodles to sit 10-15 minutes, until very al dente.
 It’s important to flip them around with a spoon occasionally so that they don’t stick to each other.
 Drain the noodles and lay them flat to dry on towels, blotting the tops as well.
 Set the noodles aside.

 Make the ricotta filling by lightly beating the egg in the bottom of a medium bowl.
 Add the ricotta, room temperature goat cheese (it won’t mix if it’s cold), 1/2 cup Parmesan, the basil, parsley, 1 tsp salt, and 1/2 tsp black pepper and stir until well combined.

 To layer the lasagna, ladle 1 cup of the marinara sauce (1/4 of the jar) into the bottom of a greased 9”x13” baking dish (preferably a deep one) and spread it out to cover.
 Top the sauce with 1/4 of the vegetables, scattering them in an even layer.
 Next, add a layer of the noodles to cover, slightly overlapping them and trimming to fit if necessary.
-Add 1/3 of the ricotta mixture in dollops on top of the noodles and use your fingers to spread the dollops out (it doesn’t have to be perfect- do your best).
+Add 1/3 of the ricotta mixture in dollops on top of the noodles and use your fingers or a spatula to spread the dollops out (it doesn’t have to be perfect- do your best).
 Scatter 1/3 of the mozzarella on top of the ricotta.
 Repeat the layers in the same amounts- sauce, veggies, noodles, ricotta, mozzarella, sauce, veggies, noodles, ricotta, mozzarella, sauce- end with the remaining veggies and top with the remaining 1/4 cup Parmesan.
 (You will have 4 layers of sauce and veggies and 3 of noodles and ricotta/mozz).